Diademodus: Description

-According to Harris, Diademodus was a long, slender cartilaginous fish with a body length of up to 40 cm.
-He also stated that Diademodus body may have been slightly wider than it was tall, making it comparable to the modern catshark genus Scyliorhinus.
-Like most cartilaginous fish, its body was covered in tooth-like dermal denticles.
-These denticles were shorter near the animal's head and larger in rows along its lateral line.
-The tail lacked an exaggerated keel like that seen in the contemporaneous genus Cladoselache.
+According to Harris, Diademodus was a long, slender cartilaginous fish that reached a body length of up to 40 cm.
+He stated that the body may have been slightly wider than it was tall, making it comparable in overall form to the modern catshark genus Scyliorhinus.
+Like most cartilaginous fishes, its body was covered in tooth-like dermal denticles.
+These denticles were shorter near the head and larger in rows along the lateral line.
+The tail lacked an exaggerated keel such as that seen in the contemporaneous genus Cladoselache.

 Fins

-Diademodus possesses unusual fin morphology compared to other known chondrichthyans.
-Its pectoral fins are positioned unusually far back along the body, approximately 14 cm from the tip of its head.
-They are also extremely small, extending only 5.2 cm along the body and projecting 2.5 cm outward.
-The dorsal fin is located far forward, 2 cm ahead of the pectoral fin's front edge.
-Diademodus' pelvic fins are described by Harris as being "normal in size" compared to the pectoral fins, with a length of 2.9 cm.
-The caudal fin is heterocercal, with the upper lobe being longer than the bottom one.
-There is no evidence of fin spines, an anal fin, or a second dorsal fin in the only described body fossil of the genus, although it is assumed a second dorsal fin was present.
-Males had well-developed pelvic claspers.
+Diademodus possessed unusual fin morphology compared with other known chondrichthyans.
+Its pectoral fins were positioned unusually far back along the body, approximately 14 cm from the tip of the head.
+They were also extremely small, extending only 5.2 cm along the body and projecting about 2.5 cm outward.
+The dorsal fin was located far forward, about 2 cm ahead of the pectoral fin's front edge.
+The pelvic fins were described by Harris as being "normal in size" relative to the pectoral fins and were approximately 2.9 cm in length.
+The caudal fin was heterocercal, with the upper lobe longer than the lower lobe.
+There is no evidence for fin spines, an anal fin, or a second dorsal fin in the only described body fossil of the genus, although it is inferred a second dorsal fin was present.
+Males possessed well-developed pelvic claspers.

 Teeth

-The teeth of Diademodus are very small, only about 1 mm wide at the base.
-These teeth contain nine to seventeen cusps, depending on the species, with the innermost and outermost cusps being significantly longer than the rest.
-Between the large cusps are at least three smaller cusps.
-Some teeth also have additional, minuscule cusps between the other cusps in the dentition.
+The teeth of Diademodus were very small, measuring approximately 1 mm in basal width.
+Individual teeth bore between nine and seventeen cusps in total, depending on the species.
+The innermost and outermost cusps were the longest and had at least three smaller cusps positioned between them.
+Some teeth also exhibited additional, tiny cusps between the primary cusps of the dentition, indicating that Diademodus may have exhibited heterodont dentition.

 Classification

-Diademodus was originally classified as a member of the family Coronodontidae, a group that only included the genera Coronodus and Diademodus.
-However, this classification was disputed in 2010, and Diademodus was tentatively reassigned to the family Phoebodontidae within the larger order Phoebodontiformes, potentially placing it alongside Phoebodus and Thrinacodus.
-The phoebodonts themselves are believed to represent early members of the subclass Elasmobranchii, which also includes modern sharks and rays.
+Diademodus was originally classified within the family Coronodontidae, a group that included only the genera Coronodus and Diademodus.
+This classification was disputed in 2010, and Diademodus was tentatively reassigned to the family Phoebodontidae within the order Phoebodontiformes, potentially placing it alongside Phoebodus and Thrinacodus.
+Phoebodonts are generally interpreted as early members of the subclass Elasmobranchii, which also includes modern sharks and rays.

-Paleobiology and paleoecology
+Paleobiology

-Diademodus' small fins, heterocercal tail, and elongated body imply that it was most likely a bottom-dwelling fish.
-When the animal was first described, paleontologist John E. Harris proposed that its small teeth indicated a scavenging lifestyle.
-He also suggested that D. hydei was piscivorous, as bony fish scales belonging to palaeoniscoids were preserved in its stomach.
-In the 2008 description of D. utahensis, it was found that the teeth of this species would have been weakly connected to the jaws, which would have limited the animal's ability to catch large prey.
-As a result, paleontologist Michał Ginter proposed that Diademodus may have been a filter-feeder, using its teeth as a sieve to trap small organisms while seawater was pushed through its mouth.
+The small fins, heterocercal tail, and elongated body of Diademodus suggest that it was most likely a bottom-dwelling fish.
+When the genus was first described, Harris proposed that its small teeth indicated a scavenging lifestyle.
+He also suggested that D. hydei was piscivorous, as bony fish scales belonging to palaeoniscoids are preserved in the stomach region of the fossil.
+In the 2008 description of D. utahensis, paleontologist Michał Ginter suggested that the teeth of this species may have been weakly attached to the jaws, potentially limiting the animal's ability to capture large prey.
+Based on this interpretation, he proposed that Diademodus may have been a filter feeder, using its multicusped teeth as a sieve to trap small organisms while seawater was expelled through the mouth.